PapenfussLab/CNspector/README.md

 ### Installation

-Git clone the repository as below or download as required.
-The folder structure needs to remain the same able to run the scripts or load the references correctly. git clone https://github.com/PapenfussLab/CNspector.git
+Git clone the repository or download as required.
+The folder structure needs to remain the same to be able to run the scripts or load the references correctly.

+git clone https://github.com/PapenfussLab/CNspector.git

 ### shiny-server scripts